 Tip: in places like Wyoming and Montana, there are many sheep ranches, so it’s not difficult to find high quality, locally sourced wool products.
-Support the local community by opting for these over a tacky blanket that was made in China.
+Support the local community by opting for these over a tacky blanket that was made overseas.

 There is no shame in asking for help from Park staff.
 That means that if you don’t know how to actually build a campfire, ask a camp host or ranger for instructions or help (one time is enough).
 If you’re frozen and need something more than a blanket to warm you up, ask at the store if they’ve got hand-warmers.
 They may have to pull them from storage, but chances are they’ve got them.

 Tip: camp hosts are present in almost every campground everywhere, including outside of National Parks.
 They are great resources for help, recommendations and up-to-date information about what’s happening in the area.

 In the event that you get an out-of-season snow storm, which is totally possible and has happened to us, know your limits with driving and hiking in the snow.
 If you’re confident and are in a vehicle that’s appropriate for all-weather driving, proceed with caution and enjoy.
 Check with the park rangers though to be sure that the roads you plan on driving are open.